We are excited that you are interested in applying to our Master’s program in Strategic Leadership towards Sustainability (MSLS).

 The programme is part of the Swedish government’s international awards scheme aimed at developing global leaders who will contribute to the United Nations 2030 Agenda for Sustainable Development.
 It is aimed at talented and ambitious citizens of South Africa who want to study for a master’s degree in Sweden on a fully-funded scholarship

-The scholarships are intended for guest students from Albania, Bosnia and Herzegovina, Former Yugoslav Republic of Macedonia, Kosovo, Macedonia (FYROM), Montenegro, Serbia, Turkey for full time temporary studies in Sweden.
+The scholarships are intended for guest students from Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia, Serbia, Turkey for full time temporary studies in Sweden.
 There is no age limit for scholarship holders.

 Other Scholarship Programmes and Information